 501c3 & 501c4?

-501c3: Religious, Educational, Charitable, Scientific, Literary, Testing for Public Safety, National or International Amateur Sports Competitions, Prevention of Cruelty to Children or Animals Organizations.
+501c3 Nonprofits: Religious, Educational, Charitable, Scientific, Literary, Testing for Public Safety, National or International Amateur Sports Competitions, Prevention of Cruelty to Children or Animals Organizations.

-Charitable contributions are tax deductible.
+501c3 organizations include cultural arts and Community development NPOs.
+The organization's revenue is Tax Exempt and charitable contributions are tax deductible.
 Limited ability or restrictions to lobbying.

-501c4: Civic Leagues, Social Welfare Organizations, and Local Associations of Employees.
+501c4 Nonprofits: Civic Leagues, Social Welfare Organizations, and Local Associations of Employees.

-Donations are NOT tax deductible.
+The organizations's reveneue is Tax Exempt and donations are NOT tax deductible.
 Less limited ability to lobby for legislation and the ability to participate in political campaigns and elections.

 Our Commitment to Service